MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/02-Manage-leads-opp.md

    - Subject: Initial Call to Jon.
    - Due: Enter Today’s Date at 4:30 PM
 10. Select the **Save and Close** button.
-11. With the Opportunity open, select the **Develop** button on the Lead to Opportunity business process flow.
+11. With the Opportunity open, select the **Develop stage** on the Lead to Opportunity business process flow.
 Complete as follows:
    - Customer Need: Looking to upgrade their coffee machines at multiple locations.
    - Proposed Solution: Recommending multiple AirPot Duo Machines.
    - Identify Stakeholders: Completed